Haider Ali (cricketer)

+Due to his batting style, his compact defence technique, his off-side play and his pull shots, he has been compared to Indian cricketer Rohit Sharma.
+He himself considers Sharma to be his role model.

+Early career

+He was born in Attock, Punjab to a zamindar father.
+His Punjabi Awan family is known for being more into tent-pegging and horse-riding than cricket, and apart from a cousin who played for Rawalpindi Rams, he's the only one to have played professional cricket, beginning with tape-ball cricket in 2015 and joining the Al Faisal cricket club few months later, before playing at Under-16 level in 2016 and at Under-19 level in 2017.

 Domestic and franchise career

 He made his Twenty20 debut for Rawalpindi in the 2018–19 National T20 Cup on 10 December 2018.
 In September 2019, he was named in Northern's squad for the 2019–20 Quaid-e-Azam Trophy tournament.
 He made his first-class debut for Northern in the 2019–20 Quaid-e-Azam Trophy on 14 September 2019.

 In December 2019, he was drafted by the Pakistan Super League (PSL) franchise team Peshawar Zalmi as their Supplementary category Player during the 2020 PSL draft.
 On 10 March 2020, he became the youngest cricketer to score a fifty in the PSL.

 In August 2021, he was named in the Jamaica Tallawahs' squad for the 2021 Caribbean Premier League.
 In December 2021, in the seventh round of the 2021–22 Quaid-e-Azam Trophy, he scored his maiden double century in first-class cricket with 206 runs.

 In July 2022, he was signed by the Dambulla Giants for the third edition of the Lanka Premier League.